FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 There are no income limitations for the 25C Tax Credit — but like nearly all federal tax credits, you can only use it if you pay federal income taxes, and the amount you can receive is limited by the amount of federal income tax you pay in a year.

-Determining machine eligibility is the most complicated part of using the heat pump tax credit.
+Determining machine eligibility — on a tight deadline — is the most complicated part of using the heat pump tax credit.
 Before shopping around, confirm with your contractor that a heat pump is the right choice for you.
 If it is, confirm with your contractor whether a qualifying heat pump makes sense for your home.

 The 25C tax credit is designed to encourage Americans to purchase high-efficiency equipment.
 Specifically, eligible heat pumps must meet or exceed the highest efficiency tier (not including any advanced tiers) established by the Consortium for Energy Efficiency (CEE).